zeroibc/my-mac-os/km/readme.md

 This folder only contains one macro group `Go: Insert`.
 Because currently I mostly program in this language.
 The macro group contains some macros that insert some code I often tend to type in Go that I decided to automate.
 In my Karabiner, I have binded my `.` key to be a programming language specfic modifier.
 When in `Go` Karabiner mode, `. + ..` will run various macros from this group.
 An example macro may type `log.println()` when I press `. + g` and move my caret between the ().

 ## Palettes
-I really love using [KM Palettes](https://wiki.keyboardmaestro.com/manual/Palettes).
+I love using [KM Palettes](https://wiki.keyboardmaestro.com/manual/Palettes).
 A KM palette is a macro group that contains some actions inside.
 You give the palette a hotkey trigger and when you press the hotkey, a palette will show up, like this one:

 ![](https://i.imgur.com/b6KB2zM.png)